Frequently Asked Questions

 Is being a member of NPRA the same as being a member of NPEL?

 No, the two organisations are separate.
 The NPRA (Nottingham Park Residents Association) is the social organisation within the Park that organises events, provides the Park Card and the Park News magazine.
-NPEL (Nottingham Park Estate Ltd) is the Company that manages the Park on behalf of the residents.
+NPEL (Nottingham Park Estate Limited) is the Company that manages the Park on behalf of the residents.

 How do I join the NPRA?